Robert Fredrik von Kræmer

 1878-1940.

-Louise Stiernstedt was born in Uppsala and was a drawer and graphic artist.
+Louise Stiernstedt was born in Uppsala and was a cartoonist and graphic artist.

-After studying at the Technical School from 1895 to 1896 and at the Royal Swedish Academy of Fine Arts in Stockholm from 1897 to 1893, Stiernstedt continued her training at various schools in Italy and Munich.
+After studying at the Technical School in 1895-1896 and at the Academy of Fine Arts in Stockholm in 1897-1893, Stiernstedt continued his education at various schools in Italy and Munich.

-Stiernstedt was a skilled wood and linoleum cuter and her art consists of portraits, landscape motifs and still lifes.
-She's represented at the National Museum.
+Stiernstedt was a skilled woodcut and linocut artist and her art consists of portraits, landscapes and still lifes.
+She is represented at the National Museum.

 Burial site: 0155-0220